-We take E-Safety very seriously and actively teach all of our children how to keep themselves safe online through our computing curriculum.
+We take E-Safety very seriously and actively teach all of our children how to keep themselves safe online through our computing and PSHE curriculum.

 Below are some useful guides and tools to help you support your child to remain safe whilst working online from home.
 You can also access all previous editions of our Parent's online safety Newsletters which contain lots of helpful information and advice.